 Overall, corporate-designated, escrowed and OPEB funds decreased approximately \$229.2 million from October 31, 2009.
 The decrease is attributable to a net decrease in the Joint Purpose Fund of approximately \$216.7 million; \$267.7 million of the decrease relates to amounts paid under the 2010 Agreement offset by a \$51 million increase relating to excess revenues retained by the Authority from the fiscal year ended October 31, 2009 (see note 12).
 A payment of \$13.4 million was made in December 2009 to the PANYJ from the Special Fund.
-An amount of \$3.4 million was paid for the construction of the public library.
-An amount of approximately \$5.3 million was drawn down from corporate reserve funds to finance capital projects and costs of 2009 bond issuance.
+An amount of \$3.4 million was paid for the construction of a public library.
+An amount of approximately \$5.3 million was drawn down from corporate reserve funds to finance capital projects and costs of the 2009 bond issuance.
 Deposits into the Authority and Conservancy OPEB funds of \$1.5 million and \$7.6 million respectively, as well as interest earnings on all funds held offset decreases to the overall balance.

-In June 2008, GASB issued GASB No. 53.
-GASB No. 53 addresses the recognition, measurement, and disclosure of information regarding derivative instruments for state and local governments.
-In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the Swaps, determined the Swaps to be effective hedges and retroactively recorded the negative fair value of approximately \$72.6 million, \$50.8 million, and \$33.3 million at October 31, 2010, 2009, and 2008, respectively, as an asset and liability for the accumulated decrease in the fair value of the interest rate swap agreements.
+In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated its Swaps, determined its Swaps to be effective hedges and retroactively recorded the negative fair value of approximately \$72.6 million, \$50.8 million, and \$33.3 million at October 31, 2010, 2009, and 2008, respectively, as an asset for the accumulated decrease in the fair value of the interest rate swap agreements and a liability.

 Bond issuance costs increased by a net \$1.1 million.
 Bond issuance costs increased by \$2.6 million due to costs incurred in issuing the 2009 Senior Revenue Bonds.
-This increase was offset by the ongoing amortization expense of \$ 1.5 million for the 2003 and 2009 Revenue Bonds.
+This increase was offset by the ongoing amortization expense of \$1.5 million for the 2003 and 2009 Revenue Bonds.
 Costs of leases decreased \$64 thousand and reflect the amortization expense for the year.
 Other assets decreased by \$782 thousand primarily due to depreciation and amortization offset by purchases of office improvements and computer equipment for the new Site 3 maintenance facility.